kiiiuli/number-guessing-game/README.md

 # number-guessing-game
-Simple number guessing game written on Python 3.13 that I'll be updating time to time to teach myself a thing or two
+A simple number guessing game written in Python 3.13.
+I’ll be updating it from time to time as a way to teach myself new things and practice coding.

+To play the game:

+Make sure you have Python 3.13 installed.

+Place all the files (the .py file, images, etc.) in the same folder.

+Double-click the .py file to run the game.